ialejandro/docs/docs/usage/reliability-confidence.md

 !!! info

     The setting by default is the Reliability scale from NATO Admiralty code.
-But you can define whatever best fit your organization.
+But you can define whatever best fits your organization.

 ![Settings reliability](./assets/settings-reliability_ov.png)